Ready to attract new clients with this seo guide for accountants ?

 Citations and Business Listings

-According to Moz, citation signals are one of the top local ranking factors.
+According to Moz, one of the top local factors is citation signals.

 So you’ll want to be found for “accountant + name of city/town”.